grip-on-software/monetdb-import/Database_structure.md

         contains the date is used.

+-   **merge_request_review**: A vote given by a reviewer to a pull request in a Team Foundation Server instance.
+    -   **repo_id** - reference to repo.id: Repository for which the
+        review was made.
+    -   **request_id** - INT - reference to merge_request.request_id:
+        Merge request in which the review was made.
+    -   **reviewer_id** - INT - reference to vcs_developer.alias_id:
+        Identifier of the developer who performed the review.
+    -   **vote** - INT: The vote weight of the developer, which is positive for upvotes and acceptance and negative for downvotes.

 -   **merge_request_note**: A comment or automated message attached to a merge request, which is a part of a discussion about the request or describes changes to request details or branch commits.
-Primary key is (repo_id, request_id, note_id).
+Primary key is (repo_id, request_id, thread_id, note_id).
     -   **repo_id** - INT - reference to repo.id: Repository for which
         this note is added.
     -   **request_id** - INT - reference to merge_request.request_id:
         Merge request to which this note is added.
+    -   **thread_id** - INT: Identifier of the thread to which this comment belongs.
+If threading information is not provided by the VCS, then this is 0.
-    -   **note_id** - INT: Internal GitLab identifier which is unique for the GitLab instance.
+    -   **note_id** - INT: Internal identifier of the note which is unique within the scope of the thread, request, repository or instance.
+    -   **parent_id** - INT - reference to merge_request_note.note_id:
+        The note to which this comment is a reply.
+The parent note has the same repository, request and thread identifiers as this note.
+If threading information is not provided by the VCS, then this is 0.
-    -   **author_id** - INT - reference to vcs_developer.alias_id: The
+    -   **author_id** - INT - reference to vcs_developer.alias_id:
-        GitLab account of the developer that wrote the comment or on whose regard the automated comment is added.
+        Identifier of the developer that wrote the comment or on whose regard the automated comment is added.
     -   **comment** - TEXT: Plain text comment message of the note.
-        Automated notes have a first line which is surrounded with underscores, or matches the regex "Added \\d commits?:" with the remaining lines either empty or starting with star-bullets.
+        Automated GitLab notes have a first line which is surrounded with underscores, or matches the regex "Added \\d commits?:" with the remaining lines either empty or starting with star-bullets.
+Automated TFS notes have been filtered out.
     -   **created_date** - TIMESTAMP: Time at which the comment is added to the merge request.
+    -   **updated_date** - TIMESTAMP: Time at which the comment is most recently edited.
+This is NULL if this information was not available from the API source.

 -   **commit_comment**: A comment attached to a version in the Git repository.
 Note that the comment may be part of a review of a merge request, but this is not directly visible from the data.
-The table has no keys; in order to check if a certain row already exists, all fields should be included into the query.
+The table has no keys; in order to check if a certain row already exists, all fields (except perhaps updated_date) should be included into the query.
     -   **repo_id** - INT - reference to repo.id: Repository for which
         this note is added.
     -   **version_id** - VACHAR(100) - reference to commits.version_id:
         Commit to which this note is added.
+    -   **request_id** - INT - reference to merge_request.request_id:
+        Merge request to which this note is added.
+This is 0 if the merge request cannot be deduced or the comment does not belong to a request.
+    -   **thread_id** - INT: Identifier of the thread to which this comment belongs.
+If threading information is not provided by the VCS, then this is 0.
+    -   **note_id** - INT: Internal identifier of the note.
+This is 0 if
+        the instance does not provide unique identifiers to commit comments.
+    -   **parent_id** - INT - reference to commit_comment.note_id: The
+        note to which this comment is a reply.
+The parent note has the same repository, request and thread identifiers as this note.
+If threading information is not provided by the VCS, then this is 0.
-    -   **author_id** - INT - reference to vcs_developer.alias_id: The
+    -   **author_id** - INT - reference to vcs_developer.alias_id:
-        GitLab account of the developer who wrote the commit comment.
+        Identifier of the developer who wrote the commit comment.
     -   **comment** - TEXT: Plain text comment message of the note.
     -   **file** - VARCHAR(1000): Path to a file in the repository that is changed in the commit and is discussed by the comment.
 If